BrancuAlexandru/Portfolio-Website/README.md

   Design:
    - Adobe Photoshop CC

 To-Do:
-  - Make buttons more responsive
-  - Add box shadow to most text for readability
+  + Add box shadow to most text for readability
-  - Make a single component generate all the squares in the movie film
   - Add 2 decorative blank projects left and right of the real ones
   - Remove HTML, CSS icons; add Firebase and Webpack
   - Change all icons to .svg and then change all .svg files to inline svg to remove most http requests